FlawCon/2019.flawcon.xyz/coc/handling-guidelines.md

 **If there is any immediate threat to the safety of anyone contact police.**

 # Gather information
 Get a written statement or transcribe what has been said.
-This information must include details of;
+This information should include details of;
 - Which persons are involved
 - What behaviour lead to the complaint
 - The time and location of said behaviour